isomerpages/ogp-buildforgood/_bfg-2024/Accelerator Teams.md

 </blockquote>
 <p></p>
 <h4>GymLah</h4>
-<p></p>
-<p>GymLah is a platform that allows seniors to book, reschedule, and manage
-their gym appointments with just a few clicks.
-By streamlining the appointment process, GymLah not only empowers seniors to take charge of their fitness journey but also allows gym instructors to dedicate more time to what truly matters - providing quality guidance and support to the seniors.</p>
+<p>GymLah is a tailored booking application for senior gyms in Singapore.
+It simplifies scheduling for instructors and empowers seniors to manage their progress independently.</p>
 <p>Read more about GymLah's problem statement &amp; solution <a href="/gymlah/" rel="noopener nofollow" target="_blank">here</a>.</p>
 <p></p>